jordanro/StackOverflow/README.md

   Delegate Question click events to overlaying Activity.

+  <h2>QuestionDetailsFragment</h2>
-  **QuestionDetailsFragment** - Showing a selected question inside a webview, supporting page loading indicator and history navigation.
+  Responsible for a selected question inside a webview, supporting page loading indicator and history navigation.